ItsMmmike/dot/README.md

-# dot
+# dot repo
+one of the repos :thumbsup:

-misc dotfiles and scripts
+misc config files and script tools go here